xblackbytesx/privacybox/README.md

 I started this project as a public project from it's first few lines of code.
 I do this mainly to force myself to think about secrets handling from the start rather than having it be an afterhought.
 Developing this way however does come with the caveat of having my sometimes embarrasing mistakes out there in public.
 Please feel free to point out the flaws in my configuration as I am also quite new to a setup like this.

 Also feel free to use this setup for your own purposes, just know that I'm constantly updating, refactoring and fixing things in this early stage of the project.
 Bear with me, this will be stable and awesome at some point in the near future \m/

+## Attribution
+This project is in itself largely building on top of the wonderul work done in the Open Source community at large.
+Everything from Linux, Docker and the many volunteers that create ready-made images.

+However thoughout the compilation of this project I've had lots of support from friend and fellow container fanboy Bart: [https://github.com/bartjekel].